logto-io/docs/docs/docs/references/users/README.md

 :::caution DO NOT put sensitive data in _custom_data_

-You may fetch a user profile as a whole containing _custom_data_ using Management API and send it to the frontend apps or external backend services.
+You may fetch a user profile containing _custom_data_ using Management API and send it to the frontend apps or external backend services.
 Therefore, putting the sensitive information in _custom_data_ may cause data leaks.

 If you still want to put the sensitive information in _custom_data_, we recommend encrypting it first.